Fmstrat/winapps/README.md

 ## Enabling audio passthrough via PulseAudio

-First of all, you add `/audio-mode:1` to your `winapps.conf` under `~/.config/winapps`, after that edit your VM XML, adding the QEMU namespace.
+First of all, you add the RDP flag `/audio-mode:1` to your `winapps.conf` under `~/.config/winapps`, after that edit your VM XML, adding the QEMU namespace.

 From this:
 ```